cmu-mfi/abb_omnicore_ros2/README.md

-**TODO: Update readme with installation and setup tutorials.**
+# ABB OMNICORE ROS 2

-This is a meta-package containing everything to run an ABB robot or simulation with ROS 2.
+This is a meta-package containing everything to run an ABB robot with OMNICORE controller with ROS 2.

 - `abb_bringup`: Launch files and ros2_control config files that are generic to many types of ABB robots.
 - `abb_hardware_interface`: A ros2_control hardware interface using abb_libegm.
-- `abb_rws_client`: A package containg nodes for RWS only communication.
 - `robot_specific_config`: Packages containing robot description and config files that are unique to each type of ABB robot.
 - `abb_resources`: A small package containing ABB-related xacro resources.
 - `docs`: More detailed documentation.